b-ibarra/b-ibarra/README.md

 🧋 In my free time, I enjoy reading, lifting weights, and I consider myself an avid iced coffee taster.

 #### About my work
 My work centers on designing and implementing pipelines that transform complex, raw data into actionable insights and well-structured information, driving informed decisions in healthcare.
 Particularly I specialize in:
 🏥 Transforming unstructured clinical records into structured datasets suitable for model training and decision-making.
 📄 Converting diverse data sources including handwritten documents, word files, PDFs, and other formats into analyzable datasets.
 🔧 Designing ETL-based data pipelines with AI API integrations for automated extraction, ensuring efficient processing and quality control.
-            📊 Crating interactive dashboards for data visualization, enabling stakeholders to easily interpret complex information.
+📊 Creating interactive dashboards for data visualization, enabling stakeholders to easily interpret complex information.
 🔍 Performing advanced analytics using statistical methods to uncover correlations and generate meaningful insights from healthcare data.
 🧬 Also, I usually work with gut microbiomes and microbial ecosystems to identify significant patterns that explain interactions within them.

 #### About my research
 In my PhD research, I explored how glyphosate, the most widely used pesticide globally 🌱, might impact vertebrates by disrupting their gut microbiota equilibrium.